nadim45448/Fundamental-Java/README.md

 - **String Manipulation** – String operations, regex handling, and common algorithms.
 - **JSON Processing** – Parsing, creating, and modifying JSON data using Java libraries.
 - **File Operations** – Reading, writing, and managing files with Java I/O and NIO.
 - **Loops & Control Statements** – Efficient use of loops, conditionals, and iterative structures.
+- **OOP** - Encapsulation, Polymorphism, Inheritance, Abstraction, Interface

 ## 🎯 Purpose
 This repository serves as a personal reference for practicing and reinforcing Core Java concepts.
 It is not intended as a structured course but rather as a collection of useful examples and exercises.